 Once your request enters into the work queue, it may take several months before the data are ready for release (see FAQ #21 for additional information).
 PSBC will contact you once your requested data extract is ready.
 The Data Sharing Agreement and Pledge of Confidentiality must be signed prior to data release.
-Data will be provided to you in the format agreed upon in the PHSA Data Access Request (DAR) Form and conditions of the approval.
+Data will be provided in the format agreed upon in the PHSA Data Access Request Online Portal and as outlined in the approval conditions.